-When the first Roomba was introduced, it was an inefficient robot that required a lot of babysitting.
+When the first Roomba came out, it was an inefficient robot that required a lot of babysitting.

 These two new products from iRobot are the pinnacle of autonomous cleaning technology.

-iRobot has been making these devices for over two decades and slowly have made incremental advances with each model.
+iRobot has been making these devices for over two decades and slowly has made incremental advances with each model.